ubemacapuno/corey-damocles-portfolio/README.md

 ## Optimizations:

 As I learn more, I will plan to apply new features to my portfolio.
-When I get more projects under my belt, I'd like to update the porfolio section and have more interactivity (ex. modals), and maybe include a blog section.
+When I get more projects under my belt, I'd like to update the portfolio section and have more interactivity (ex. modals), and maybe include a blog section.

 ## Lessons Learned: